Long twins in random words: Introduction

 \section{Introduction}

-Looking for twin objects in mathematical structures is a natural trend originating in some ancient geometric dissection puzzles.
-Amusing as they are, problems of this nature can lead to pretty surprising observations like, for instance, the Bolyai-Gerwien theorem, stating that any two polygons with the same area can be dissected into a finite number of pieces that can be matched into congruent pairs, or the Banach-Tarski paradox, asserting that a similar property holds for any pair of solids in the $3$-dimensional space (regardless of their size) (see, e.g.,~\cite{TomkowiczWagon}).

-Analogous properties can be considered for discrete structures as well.
-For instance, Ulam (see, e.g.,~\cite{ChungEGUY}) proposed to measure the degree of similarity of two graphs in terms of their edge decompositions into pairwise isomorphic subgraphs.
+Looking for twin objects has had a long tradition in all branches of mathematics.
+For discrete structures a first question of this kind is attributed to Ulam (see, e.g.,~\cite{ChungEGUY}) who proposed to measure similarity of two graphs in terms of their edge decompositions into pairwise isomorphic subgraphs.
 If the number of subgraphs in a decomposition is small, then there must be a large pair among them, which leads to the following general question: given a combinatorial structure (or a pair of structures), how large disjoint isomorphic substructures does it (do they) contain?

-In this paper we study this question for random words.
-To put our work in a broader perspective, we briefly discuss a couple of similar problems and results for graphs and permutations (see~\cite{Axenovich} for further examples).